opensourcemanufacturing/Nova3D-Elfin/things-that-need-improvement.md

 ### SLICER

-- Adopt Prusa Slicer, contribute to OpenSource software by adding Nova3D printers to the software and give up the ice age self produced slicer
+- Adopt Prusa Slicer, Give up the ice age self produced slicer and instead contribute to OpenSource software by adding Nova3D printers to the software

 ### HARDWARE